World Food Programme: Partnerships

-WFP works with governments, private sector, UN agencies, international finance groups, academia, and more than 1,000 non-governmental organisations.
-The WFP, the UN Food and Agriculture Organization, and the International Fund for Agricultural Development reaffirmed their joint efforts to end global hunger, particularly amid the impacts of the COVID-19 pandemic, during a joint meeting of their governing bodies in October 2020.
-In the United States, Washington, D.C.-based 501(c)(3) organization World Food Program USA supports the WFP.
+WFP works with governments, the private sector, UN agencies, international finance groups, academia, and more than 1,000 non-governmental organisations.
+The WFP, the UN Food and Agriculture Organization, and the International Fund for Agricultural Development reaffirmed their joint efforts to end global hunger, particularly amid the COVID-19 pandemic, during a joint meeting of their governing bodies in October 2020.
+In the United States, Washington, D.C.–based 501(c)(3) organization World Food Program USA supports the WFP.
 The American organisation frequently donates to the WFP, though the two are separate entities for taxation purposes.

+Aid transparency

+WFP joined the International Aid Transparency Initiative (IATI) in 2013 as its 150th member and has regularly published data since then using the identifier XM-DAC-41140.
+The organisation was assessed by Publish What You Fund and included in the 2024 Aid Transparency Index with an overall score of 84.5, which is categorised as a "very good" score.

+Countries of operation

+Afghanistan

+14.8 million people have acute food insecurity.

+Yemen

+19.5 million people need humanitarian assistance and 17.1 million are food insecure.

 Reviews

 Recognition and awards

-WFP won the 2020 Nobel Peace Prize for its "efforts for combating hunger", its "contribution to creating peace in conflicted-affected areas," and for acting as a driving force in efforts to prevent the use of food as a weapon of war and conflict.
-Receiving the award, Executive David Beasley called for billionaires to "step up" and help source the US$5 billion WFP needs to save 30 million people from famine.
+WFP won the 2020 Nobel Peace Prize for its "efforts for combating hunger", its "contribution to creating peace in conflicted-affected areas", and for acting as a driving force in efforts to prevent the use of food as a weapon of war and conflict.
+Receiving the award, executive David Beasley called for billionaires to "step up" and help source the US$5 billion WFP needs to save 30 million people from famine.

 Challenges

 In 2018, the Center for Global Development ranked WFP last in a study of 40 aid programmes, based on indicators grouped into four themes: maximising efficiency, fostering institutions, reducing burdens, and transparency and learning.
 These indicators relate to aid effectiveness principles developed at the Paris Declaration on Aid Effectiveness (2005), the Accra Agenda for Action (2008), and the Busan Partnership Agreement (2011).

-There is wide general debate on the net effectiveness of aid, including unintended consequences such as increasing the duration of conflicts, and increasing corruption.
-WFP faces difficult decisions on working with some regimes.
+There is wide general debate on the net effectiveness of aid, including unintended consequences such as increasing the duration of conflicts and increasing corruption.
+WFP faces difficult decisions in working with some regimes.

 Some surveys have shown internal culture problems at WFP, including sexual harassment.